-Schools other than schools for specific purposes (SSPs) or schools in juvenile justice settings seeking single course provision for students, can forward a maximum number of new applications per year according to the following schedule.
+Schools seeking single course provision for students can forward a maximum number of new applications per year according to the schedule outlined in Table 1.
+This does not apply to schools for specific purposes or schools in juvenile justice settings.